 To learn more about this year’s winners, visit http://blog.tomsofmaine.com/.

 About Tom's of Maine

-Tom's of Maine is a leading natural products company focused on oral and personal care carrying high quality toothpaste, mouthwash, dental floss, deodorant bar soap, body wash, body lotion, hand cream, lip balm and baby shampoo and lotion products.
+Tom's of Maine is a leading natural products company focused on oral and personal care carrying high quality toothpaste, mouthwash, dental floss, deodorant, bar soap and body wash.
 The company has a long-standing commitment to supporting people, communities and the living planet.
 For over 42 years, TOMs has sponsored hundreds of nonprofit efforts by giving 10% of its profits back to organizations that support human and environmental goodness and by encouraging employees to use 5% (12 days) of employee time to volunteer.
 Tom’s of Maine employees regularly contribute suggestions for improving the company's high sustainability standards.
 And their ideas, from wind power to ways to improve recycled and recyclable packaging options, are critical to the company's sensitive way of doing business.
 Most Tom's of Maine products are vegan, kosher, halal-certified and gluten-free.
 All packaging is recyclable through a partnership with upcycling leader TerraCycle or participating municipalities.
 Tom's of Maine enjoys partnering with its consumers, suppliers and community organizations to support lasting, positive change that is good for people and the planet.
 Visit us online at http://www.tomsofmaine.com/ or at https://www.facebook.com/TomsofMaine.